Trudie Styler

 Trudie Styler (born 6 January 1954) is an English actress, director, and film producer.
+She trained at the Bristol Old Vic Theatre School and has appeared in numerous stage, television, and film productions.
+Styler is also known for her work as a producer, contributing to films such as Lock, Stock and Two Smoking Barrels, Snatch, and A Mouthful of Air.

+She has been married to musician Sting since 1992, and the couple have four children together.
+Beyond her entertainment career, Styler is a prominent environmental activist and co-founded the Rainforest Foundation Fund with Sting to support rainforest conservation and Indigenous communities.

 Early life and family

 Styler was born in Bromsgrove, Worcestershire, the daughter of Pauline and Harry Styler, a farmer and factory worker.
 When Styler was two years old, she was hit by a van.
 She received severe facial injuries that left her badly scarred and required several plastic surgery operations up until the age of 18.
 Her classmates nicknamed her "scarface", which caused her to feel for many years that she was "not a very attractive person".
 She attended North Bromsgrove High School, where one of her teachers was the singer-songwriter Clifford T. Ward.

 Acting career

 Styler trained at the Bristol Old Vic Theatre School and went on to appear in various period BBC productions.
 She joined the Royal Shakespeare Company, in which she played multiple major roles.
 Her theatre credits also include The Vagina Monologues, Twin Spirits, and The Seagull.

 She has appeared in many British television series such as The Mayor of Casterbridge and The Scold's Bridle, and in the United States television shows Empire, The Night Of, Friends (S8 Ep10), and Falling Water.

 Styler's film work includes Lifetime Television's Living Proof and Paul Haggis' The Next Three Days.
 She has also made seven mind-body fitness DVDs released by Gaia, Inc.